uniformdev/csk-packages/packages/csk-components/README.md

 ### Extend Tailwind Configuration

-To extend Tailwind CSS with new classes and include generated design tokens, update your Tailwind configuration as shown below:
+To extend Tailwind CSS with new classes and include generated design tokens, update your Tailwind configuration as follows:

 ```typescript
 import type { Config } from 'tailwindcss';